ounai/horstrivia/README.md

 # Configuration

-Two files need to be created under `./config` before the bot can function
+Two JSON files need to be created under `./config` before the bot can function

 ## telegram.json

 `BOT_TOKEN` - Telegram bot API token

-`ALLOWED_CHATS` - array of chat id's the bot will respond to
+`ALLOWED_CHATS` - Array of chat id's the bot will respond to

 ## translate.json